morpho-org/bundler3/README.md

 # Morpho Bundler v3

-The [`Bundler`](./src/Bundler.sol) allows EOAs to batch-execute a sequence of arbitrary calls atomically.
+The [`Bundler`](./src/Bundler.sol) allows to batch-execute a sequence of arbitrary calls atomically.
 It carries specific features to be able to perform actions that require authorizations, and handle callbacks.

 ## Structure